zlq147/CompilE/README.md

 </p>

 ### 2. Reproduce the Results
-To reproduce the results of CompilE_D and CompilE_N on WN18RR, FB15k237, UMLS and KINSHIP, please run the following commands.
+To reproduce the above results, please run the following commands.

 ```shell script
 #################################### WN18RR ####################################